-Included in receivables at December 31, 2018 is \$21,341 (2017 - \$40,610) due from companies with common directors or officers, in relation to office rent and other recoveries.
+Included in receivables at March 31, 2019 is \$32,362 (December 31, 2018 - \$21,341) due from Industria Metals Inc. and Anacott Resources Corp., companies with common directors or officers, in relation to office rent and salary recoveries.

 RISK FACTORS AND MANAGEMENT'S RESPONSIBILITY OVER FINANCIAL REPORTING